 Phi Theta Kappa has been recognizing academic achievement in two-year colleges since 1918.
 It is the only internationally acclaimed honor society serving institutions which offer associate degree programs.
 Two-year college presidents and administrators of associate degree programs in four-year schools have continually recognized membership in Phi Theta Kappa as an honor and privilege.
 Membership is given added significance by the fact that the society is recognized by the American Association of Community colleges as the official general honor society for two-year colleges.

 Phi Theta Kappa members come from different backgrounds.
 Some were in the top ranks of their high school graduating classes; others were once dropouts.
 Many are re-entry students who are getting a second chance at education; some are attending college for the first time.
 Some plan an academic career that will include graduate school; others will end their formal education at the two-year college level.
 Regardless of background, Phi Theta Kappa attempts to recognize academic excellence.

 Each semester invitation to membership is extended by the chapter to BRTC students who have completed at least 12 hours of applicable course work with a GPA of 3.5.

-Ashley Hall, Paragould
+Ashley K. Hall, Paragould